navirgino/CSharpRepo/README.md

 # c-sharp-scripts
 Repo for scripts for objects in Unity C#

+1. Practicing/learning game development, using Unity and Visual Studios

-Practicing/learning game development - we all gotta start somewhere, right?
+~ we all gotta start somewhere, right? ~